MattSegal/family-photos/readme.md

 - browse photos
 - upload photos
-- download photos

-## TODO
+## To Do (prioritized)

-* Download bucket contents (by album)
+* Make upload bar text a little easier to read
+* Display "0 successful, 0 failed" immediately
+* Add better image viewing UI (left / right arrows, cross to exit, animation?)
+* Figure out how to use celery locally
 * Force rethumbnailing
-* Offline thumbnailing
 * Improve eagerness of image loading on page
-* add better image viewing UI

-* Try override blank=True in PhotoForm
+* Try reduce quality of large images slightly
-* Add celery.log to papaertrail
+* Add login with Google OAuth to sign up / in
-* Figure out how to use celery locally
-* TODO - stop FS from mangling names
+* Auto retry failed uploads
+* Download bucket contents (by album)
+* Prod db backups to s3 and local
+* Dockerize?

 ## Deployment